-Copies of documents incorporated by reference in this Prospectus can be obtained, without charge, from the registered office of SES at Château de Betzdorf, L-6815 Betzdorf, and from the specified offices of the Principal Paying Agent for the time being in Luxembourg.
+Copies of documents incorporated by reference in this Prospectus can be obtained, without charge, during normal business hours, from the registered office of SES at Château de Betzdorf, L-6815 Betzdorf, Luxembourg, and from the specified offices of the Principal Paying Agent for the time being in Luxembourg.
 This Prospectus and each document incorporated by reference will also be published on the Luxembourg Stock Exchange's website (www.bourse.lu).